lgfrbcsgo/du-light-control/README.md

 ### Scripts
 There are three scripts for programming and controlling lights.
-The Starter Kit has all three scripts installed and all elements connected already.
+The Starter Kit has all three scripts pre-installed and all elements connected already.

-> Usually one would install the Sequencer script on the board, where the Programmer script is installed, once the sequence has been programmed.
+> Usually one would overwrite the Programmer script with the Sequencer script once the sequence has been programmed.
-However, for demonstration purposes both scripts are installed on separate programming boards on the Starter Kit.
+> However, for demonstration purposes both scripts are installed on separate programming boards on the Starter Kit.

 ![](images/starter_kit.png)